 Have your brand embrace personality

 Although we said this generation is not only about TikTok, their attraction to the app does speak to their style and personality preference.
 According to McKinsey & Company, no longer are the days of conformity; Gen Zers want to stand out.
-The millennial minimalist branding may not connect with this younger generation, so test out being raw and less polished.
+The millennial minimalist branding development may not connect with this younger generation, so test out being raw and less polished.
 Later recommends incorporating Gen Z creators to help break the noise and connect with this gritty generation.

 Goodbye traditional marketing, hello entertainment